tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-01-image-sizes-in-apple-touchbar-docs.md

 It turns out the [style hack](https://gist.github.com/larrybotha/7881691) I used for older IE browsers didn't work so well, nor did the display on some mobile devices.
 It's not only difficult to test vectors on all modern browsers (Chrome, Safari, Firefox, Edge, and IE 11), but especially difficult when you add in the plethora of mobile devices (iPad, iPhone, Kindle Fire, Android, Samsung, etc.).

 Today I threw in the towel on my vectors and decided to replace them with the large images similar to the Apple diagrams I referenced earlier.
-However, even though I enlarged the image to twice the original size, for some reason the constrained images still looked a little blurry on Dell monitors in the Chrome browser (but they were fine in Firefox).
+However, even though I enlarged the image to twice the original size, for some reason the constrained images still looked a little blurry on my Dell monitors in the Chrome browser (but they were fine in Firefox).

 The constrained images were sharp as ever on the Mac high retina display, but I could not for the life of me understand why downsizing an image made the text a little blurry on the Dell monitors in Chrome.
-I honestly spent about 2 hours playing with with various export settings in Illustrator (JPEG, PNG, 72-150-300 DPI, with transparency, without, 2x the original, 4x the original, maximum resolution, etc.).
+I honestly spent about 2 hours playing with with various export settings in Illustrator (JPEG, PNG, 72-150-300 DPI, with transparency, without, 2x the original, 4x the original, quality 6, quality 8, quality 10, etc.).

 Finally I decided to give it a rest, and while resting, I realized that images probably shouldn't have text callouts anyway, since it's going to make translation a nightmare.

-Best practices with text and images -- particularly with translation -- is to put numbers in the callouts and elaborate below the image.
+Best practices with text and images -- particularly with translation scenarios -- is to put numbers in the callouts and elaborate below the image.
 Here are several examples:

 * [http://news.mynavi.jp/articles/2014/02/10/tiwtter_howto/](http://news.mynavi.jp/articles/2014/02/10/tiwtter_howto/)
 * [http://psgips.blog24.fc2.com/blog-entry-068.html](http://psgips.blog24.fc2.com/blog-entry-068.html)